paramsingh/paramsingh.github.io/notes/song.md

 categories: [History]
 ---

-The Song dynasty followed the Five Kingdoms Period, starting from ~950 AD to ~1250 AD.
+The Song dynasty followed the Five Kingdoms Period after [the Tang Dynasty]({% link notes/tang.md %}), starting from ~950 AD to ~1250 AD.

 Technologically advanced, they were the first government in world history to issue bank notes.
 They were also the first to use gunpowder and a compass.
 Printing books was also common.